ceee/PocketSharp/README.md

 # PocketSharp

-> This project is work in progress.
-> PocketSharp will be released as a NuGet package when ready.

 **PocketSharp** is a C#.NET class library, that integrates the [Pocket API v3](http://getpocket.com/developer) and consists of 4 parts:

 - Authentication